moritzgw/nc-mcm/README.md

 # Neuro-Cognitive Multivel Causal Modeling (NC-MCM)

-This repository provides the [Julia](https://julialang.org/) code for learning and the Python code for visualizing neuro-cognitive multilevel causal models.
-It also provides the scripts for reproducing the results described in [Link text Here](https://link-url-here.org).
+This repository provides the [Julia](https://julialang.org/) code for learning and the Python code for visualizing neuro-cognitive multilevel causal models, as described in [(M.~Grosse-Wentrup, A.~Kumar, A.~Meunier, and M.~Zimmer, Neuro-Cognitive Multilevel Causal Modeling: A Framework that Bridges the Explanatory Gap between Neuronal Activity and Cognition)][addlink].
+It also provides the scripts for reproducing the results described in the paper.

 ## Reproducing the results in [Link text Here](https://link-url-here.org)